 And this brings us to our next suggestion…

 A little shopping therapy will do the trick!
-Grab one of those naf plastic hoodies and let’s visit the local market to buy some fresh fruits, or head into a local mall and hunt down some souvenirs that you can take back home.
+Visit the local market to buy some fresh fruits, or head into a local mall and hunt down some souvenirs that you can take back home.
 You might even want to grab that umbrella replacement!
 This is your chance to explore places you would never have gone to if it wasn’t for the weather.
 Seek out the bargains, look at all the different things on offer (I like a different supermarket!), eat more than you should, see a movie, shop ‘til you drop, hit the local hotspots to party all night and sleep all day!
 Sounds like a great day/night out to me.

 Do you drive?
 Hire a car and if you’re lucky it won’t be too far for the sun to shine.
 Grab some snacks (mandatory), a map or google GPS, a few friends if you’re solo and you’re good to go.
 Speak to the hotel concierge and locals about easy to get to locations.
 Stick to the main roads and drive safely.
 There’s no use getting bogged down on a dirt road, miles from nowhere in the rain – although I have made some brilliant memories doing just that!
 Spend a day seeing new places and exploring, places you would never have seen if it wasn’t for the “bad” weather.
-Take public transport for an even greater adventure – we know you’ll find endless possibilities!
+We know you’ll find endless possibilities!